archangel2006/Machine-Learning-Models/README.md

 # Machine-Learning-Models

-Welcome to the **Machine Learning Model Zoo**, a curated collection of beginner-to-intermediate level ML classification and regression projects made by me.
+Welcome to the **Machine Learning Models**, a curated collection of beginner-to-intermediate level ML classification and regression projects made by me.
 Each folder contains a self-contained project complete with dataset handling, model training, evaluation, and results visualization.

 ---